sjsrey/ors/ors.md

-## Open Science
+# Open Science
-### Open Source
+## Open Source
-### Open Publication
+## Open Publication
-### Open Data
+## Open Data
-### Open Models
+## Open Models
-### Open Collaboration
+## Open Collaboration: Release Early and Release Often
-Publish early and publish often.
-Recall that the problems with publication pressures leading to dubious, in the worst case, or sloppy in the best, scholarly pratices.
+ Recall that the problems with publication pressures leading to dubious, in the worst case, or sloppy in the best, scholarly practices.
 Data analysis is not easy, and honest mistakes can and are made.
 Uncovering those mistakes is also not easy, especially in our current publishing system.
 The lack of replication infrastructure is a major impediment to identifying errors of both nefarious and honest species.

+One possible antidote for this problem is to adopt  more open forms of collaboration.
+These would tap into  Linus's Law [@Himanen:2001dy]:
+> Given enough eyeballs all bugs are shallow

+In other words sunshine can be a strong disenfectant for the presence of scientific error as it strengthens the self-correction mechanism.

+There are a range of open collaboration models that are possible differing in the extent to which the collaboration is implicit versus explicit.
+An example of the implicit approach can be seen in this manuscript as I opted to make the entire writing process transparent by placing the drafts on GitHub.[^ors] By doing so, I have made the materials available to whoever is interested in reading the evolving manuscript.
+Readers who take the time to submit bug reports, or pull requests containing suggestions for additions, deletions and edits would represent collaborators.

+[^ors]: The GitHub repository for the paper is at https://github.com/sjsrey/ors

+While accessing feedback through the implicit collaboration model is a potential benefit, I think the real value in this model is that it captures the full evolution of the research artifact.
+From a technical standpoint GitHub enables a tracking of the history of all the files in a project, not to mention off-site backup.
+At the same time, deciding to open up your project at a very early stage does have a subtle, but important, influence on how you approach your work.
+In the end, it does not really matter to me whether collaborators are realized in bug reports (or feature requests) - just knowing that potentially there are readers externalizes Adam Smith's impartial observer [@Smith:2001fk].
+And it does so very early in the process rather than at the final stage of manuscript submission.

+More along the spectrum towards the formal collaboration model is the example of

+ XXXLink to open publishing model - maybe a better distinction is between formal and informal collaboration - the former being referees assigned to a paper while informal is open to anyone who contributes to improving the manuscript.